ankitects/faqs/src/the-anki-2.1-scheduler.md

 decks and scheduling.
 In the unlikely case that you run into problems, you will be able to restore from the backup.

+Once you have updated, please sync and choose "Upload" to send the upgraded collection to AnkiWeb.
+Then please sync any other devices you use, choosing "Download" on each of them, to bring things back into sync.

 ### Anki 2.1.41+/AnkiMobile 2.0.75+.

 To update, click the Update message shown in the deck list.